ivopauly/ivopauly/README.md

 ## 🤔	Key takeaways

 🇳🇱 I’m from the Netherlands
-🌱 I’m currently learning Capactior JS
+🔭 I’m currently working for Coolblue Home & Go as front-end architect 🌱 I’m currently learning Capactior JS

 ## :link:	Stay in touch